Driving to Nordkapp (Norway)

 Like most iconic destinations, it is as much about the journey and driving to Nordkapp is certainly one of the most majestic drives in Europe.

-This journey starts in Riksgränsen (Sweden), just west of the magnificent Abisko Nation Park in Lapland, Northern Sweden and descens the mountain range towards Narvik in Norway before heading north past the Fjordland to Alta.
+The next destination is Riksgränsen (Sweden) just before the Norwegian border high in the mountains, then descends the mountain range towards Narvik in Norway before heading north past the Fjordland to Alta.

 The remote and beautiful landscape of the region unfolds on the drive along the Stokkedalsveien between to Skiadi then across to Russenes on the shores of the Porsangerfjorden.